For daily wit & wisdom, sign up for the Almanac newsletter.

 On the day that George Washington was inaugurated as the first president of the United States, it was reportedly cloudy.
-The president-elect made his audience wait for an hour and ten minutes.
-He wore a brown suit.
-He was so nervous he trembled, and he didn’t give the speech he had originally written.
+The president-elect wore a brown suit.
+He was so nervous that he trembled, and he didn’t give the speech that he had originally written.
 Here’s what happened.

 At sunrise on April 30, 1789, George Washington awoke to the familiar sound of gunfire.
 Thirteen cannons at the south end of Manhattan roared a salute; then all the church bells of New York began to ring.
 Today he would be inaugurated as the first president of the United States.